-Read the rest of “What is a Book Spine?”
+Read the rest of “How to Write a Mystery Novel”

 Sometimes, when all is said and written, and a story has reached its resolution, there’s still something that is begging to be told: some sort of final thought, one that doesn’t quite fit into the narrative arc.
 This is where an epilogue comes in handy.
 But what is an epilogue?
 An epilogue is like a prologue, but it comes after the events of a novel.
 Why do authors write epilogues?
 And should self-publishers include on in their work?